- Three letters of recommendation

 - Applicants with strong academic records will be automatically considered for internal fellowships offered through Notre Dame.

 - We value diversity in our department, welcoming in particular applicants from underrepresented groups in physics (e.g., women and minorities).
 The Graduate School, at their discretion, will pay the application fee for minority applicants who are U.S. citizens.
 The Department of Physics also provides a very limited number of application fee waivers.
-To be considered for a fee waiver from the physics department, please request an application form from Shari Herman (email@example.com) and submit this no later than December 31.
+To be considered for a fee waiver from the physics department, please request an application form from Shari Herman (firstname.lastname@example.org) and submit this no later than December 31.
+Please note that the deadline for applying for Application Fee Waivers has passed.

 - Admitted students residing in the U.S. will be invited to a campus visit during the spring.